 J1939 PGN Calculator & Decoder

-Free online tool to decode, convert, and look up J1939 Parameter Group Numbers.
-Enter a PGN in decimal or hex, or paste a full 29-bit CAN ID, and instantly see the priority, data page, PDU format, PDU specific, source address, and all associated SPN definitions.
+Free online tool to decode, convert, and look up J1939 Parameter Group Numbers and 29-bit CAN identifiers.
+Enter a PGN in decimal or hex, or paste a full 29-bit CAN ID, and see the priority, data page, PDU format, PDU specific, and source address breakdown.
+Comes with a small set of common SPNs as educational examples to illustrate how decoding works.

 What the PGN Calculator Does

-Enter a PGN number (e.g. 61444) and get the full breakdown: data page, PDU format (PF), PDU specific (PS), PDU1 vs PDU2 classification, and the parameter group name and acronym from the J1939 database.
+Enter a PGN number (e.g. 61444) and get the full breakdown: data page, PDU format (PF), PDU specific (PS), PDU1 vs PDU2 classification, and any matching name/acronym available in the tool.

 Paste a 29-bit CAN ID in hex (e.g. 0x0CF00400) and extract the embedded PGN, priority, source address, and destination.
 Handles both PDU1 (peer-to-peer) and PDU2 (broadcast) frames automatically.